e-CLOSE/Toolbox/Tools/WeVideo.md

 ![WeVideo logo](images/wevideo.png)

+An online, cloud-based video editing platform that works in web browsers and on mobile devices.
 YouTube, Instagram, Facebook and other social media channels.

 ## Detailed description & quick guide